 “This is about me foot”, Seamus replied.
-“Cunniffe had a daughter and your eyes could gaze on her like the way a bullock would eat good grass.
+“Cunniffe had a daughter and your eyes could gaze on her like the way a bullock would gaze upon good grass before eating it.
 Well, the first night I was there, she came in when I was in bed and asked if I was comfortable and if I wanted anything and I said I didn’t”.

 Seamus paused for a breath.

 “The next night she came in when I was in bed and she wearing her nightdress and she asked me if there was any single thing she could get me or do for me and I told her I was as comfortable as a bug in a rug”.

 Seamus paused for another breath.